chuguet/reactnd-readable/README.md

 # ReactND Readable

-MyReads is an app where users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Readable is an app where users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.

 ## Installation